juhamikael/FileOrganizer/README.md

   * New "imports"
   * Update file_map-config.json
  * Update icons
+ * Removed wrong dependency "Tailwind" which caused vulnerabilities and added some new
- * & some small updates to code
+ * & some small styling and other updates to code

 # 6 Contact:
 Join my [Discord channel](https://discord.gg/cxp7EKw53w)